-- Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly and fair value is determined through the use of models or other valuation methodologies including: - o Quoted prices for similar assets or liabilities in active markets; - Quoted prices for identical or similar assets or liabilities in markets that are inactive; - Inputs other than quoted prices that are observable for the asset or liability; and - Inputs that are derived principally from or corroborated by observable market data by correlation or other means. - Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+- Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly and fair value is determined through the use of models or other valuation methodologies including: - Quoted prices for similar assets or liabilities in active markets; - Quoted prices for identical or similar assets or liabilities in markets that are inactive;

+- Inputs that are derived principally from or corroborated by observable market data by correlation or other means. - Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
 These unobservable inputs reflect TRPA's own assumptions about the inputs market participants would use in pricing the asset or liability (including assumptions about risk).
 These unobservable inputs are developed based on the best information available in the circumstances and may include TRPA's own data.